caraortizmah/x-ray_scripting_out/examples/readme.md

 ---

+**Note:**
+Please refer to the updated information details in the main `README.md` first, as the following information may be outdated.

+You can execute the pipeline using one of the following scripts:

+- **Using `manager.sh`**:
+  Place the ORCA output file in the same folder as the scripts.
+Ensure that no additional files are present in the directory.

+- **Using `overall.sh`**:
+  The list of ORCA output files must not be placed in the same folder as the scripts.
+Similarly, ensure no additional files are present.

+- **Using `helper_man.sh`**:
+  Fill in the required parameters in the `config.info` file, as detailed in the main `README.md`.

+---

 ### Prerequisites for Running the Pipeline

-The required input for this pipeline is an XAS output file from ORCA, generated using either `ROCIS/DFT` or `PNO-ROCIS/DFT`.
+The pipeline requires an XAS output file from ORCA, generated using either `ROCIS/DFT` or `PNO-ROCIS/DFT`.

 An example input file, `AB_4.0A.out`, is provided.
-This file was generated using `PNO-ROCIS/DFT` and includes the molecular orbital (MO) L&ouml;wdin population data.
+This file was created using `PNO-ROCIS/DFT` and includes molecular orbital (MO) L&ouml;wdin population data.

-The pipeline is written in Shell script.
-It is recommendable to run it in linux SO.
-You can run it either using `manager.sh` or `overall.sh`

-If you are using `manager.sh`, the ORCA output can be placed in the same folder where all the scripts are placed.
-But no other additional file should be there at the same time.

-If you are using `overall.sh`, the list of ORCA outputs cannot be placed in the same folder where all the scripts are placed.
-And no other additional file should be there at the same time.

-### Prerequisites to run (inside the ORCA output)

-The input required to run this pipeline is a XAS ouput from ORCA using `ROCIS/DFT` or `PNO-ROCIS/DFT`.
-In this case, the input example is `AB_4.0A.out`.
-The `AB_4.0A.out` file was done using `PNO-ROCIS/DFT`, it contains the molecular orbital (MO) L&ouml;wdin population

 The L&ouml;wdin population looks as follows: